United States trade law: Acts of Congress that impact trade and U.S. Treaties impacting trade

-U.S. History
+History

 This sub-discipline gained prominence shortly after the terrorist attacks on the U.S. on September 11, 2001, when USG agencies stepped up their effort to protect America's borders and trade from terrorist's attacks and to protect the nation's national security interest.
-More than 20 USG agencies' rules, regulations and doctrines fall within the discipline.
+More than 20 USG agencies' rules, regulations, and doctrines fall within the discipline.

-Objectives of U.S. Regulatory Trade Law as a discipline
+Objectives

 Unlike the broader discipline of international trade law, which is concerned with commerce between nations, this discipline's focus is on the sovereign nation regulations impacting the actual movement of goods across the nation's borders.

-This legal discipline assembles and codifies the USG's Code of Federal Regulations and major USG agency's rules, regulations and policies that govern all aspects of international trade into meaningful terms for the legal practitioner needing to mitigate the risks associated with conducting international trade in compliance with all U.S. rules and regulations.